voggue/sigger/README.md

 # Sigger

+> Important note: sigger is currently still under development and cannot yet be used as a product.
+> Since the interface declarations and interfaces are not yet sufficiently stable

 Sigger is essentially a code generator that generates client code from a SignalR hub.
 A schema file is generated for the application, which then generates client code via an npm application.
 The name is derived from swagger (see https://github.com/domaindrivendev/Swashbuckle.AspNetCore) but for signalR.